 Preparing for Life on Campus: The Complexities of Jewish Identity and Israel

-Course Developed by Jonathan Cannon
+Lead Course Developer: Jonathan Cannon

 As students from Jewish Day Schools head to undergraduate programs across North America, how prepared are they to face the hornet’s nest of politics, activism and antisemitism directed towards Israel?
 How much do they understand the complex issues and tensions they may face as they set off on their own--many for the first time?
 And how prepared are they to advocate on behalf of Israel while maintaining a firm hold on their Jewish identity?
 The goal of this online course will be to teach about Israel-related challenges that students will encounter on college campuses.
 The course units will address the relationship of the student with Israel as well as the significance of Intersectionality and the BDS Movement.
 It will also provide an opportunity for the student to develop their own thoughts and strategies to help him or her be educated around these issues before encountering them in a post-high school environment.

 Registration for the 2018-2019 school year is now open.